 "We couldn't offer 21st century care.
 We just couldn't do it without the CT Scanner.
 During regular maintenance, we have backup plans in place so that we don't lose it for even an hour at a time - it is that essential in our day to day care, especially emergency care."

-The new CT Scan will have improved capabilities including the following:
+The new CT Scan has improved capabilities including the following:

-- Paediatric scanning will now be available on site.
+- Paediatric scanning is now available on site.

 - Improved image quality: 160 slice (thickness of scan) vs current 16 slice.
 This provides improved diagnostic capabilities with enhanced detail in images.

 - Produces 30 images per second; the improved efficiency offers shorter wait times and more patients scanned.